 An explanation of role-based access control (RBAC) in Kubernetes, why it is hard to manage manually and practical strategies for simplifying RBAC in large-scale clusters.

 On an unmodified MySQL install, the root user account does not have a password.
 This is extremely insecure!
 As a systems administrator, we know that the easiest way to compromise a system is using the default unchanged password with admin privileges.

-Creating a User in MongoDB
+Create a User in MongoDB and Manage Them Securely

-SSH Audits Made Simple
+SSH Audit Made Simple

-Gone are the days of sharing AWS root account credentials in a shared 1Password vault.
-Or worse, via email.
+Gone are the days of sharing AWS root account credentials in a shared 1Password vault or worse, via email.
 With this in mind, one of the first steps to securing our AWS account is setting up AWS IAM.

 3 ways to Implement Role-Based Access Controls for Kubernetes